EricZinda/docsproto/devhowto/devhowtoFinishingErrors.md

                 print(message)
 ~~~

-Now we can run the example we saw much earlier "Delete you"
+Now we can run the example we saw much earlier, "Delete you":

 ~~~
 # delete you